justinlovelace/justinlovelace.github.io/index.md

     </tr>
     <tr>
         <td valign="top"><strong>[May 2020]</strong></td>
         <td> I will be interning with Facebook Search for the summer.
-I'm excited to get to work with NLP at scale in an industry environment!
         </td>
     </tr>
    <tr>